astronomer/airflow-chart/README.md

 ## Docker Images

 * The Airflow image that are referenced as the default values in this chart are generated from this repository: https://github.com/astronomer/ap-airflow.
-* Other non-airflow images used in this chart are generted from this repository: https://github.com/astronomer/ap-vendor.
+* Other non-airflow images used in this chart are generated from this repository: https://github.com/astronomer/ap-vendor.

 ## Parameters